The UK's Largest Industrial Zone

 Teesworks is the UK’s largest and most connected industrial zone, home to diverse, sustainable and low-carbon activity.
 Unrivalled in size, scale and opportunity Teesworks will be a diverse, multi-sector setting, bringing together industry leaders to power Britain’s carbon capture capital.
 The 4,500-acres site offers immediate connectivity to Teesport, the North Sea, Europe and beyond, unlocking global markets for sustainable innovators and global pioneers.

 Huge projects, like Net Zero Teesside, the UK’s most developed carbon capture, utilisation and storage project, and MGT, the world’s largest biomass power plant place the emphasis on sustainability, modern industry and renewable activity.
 The site also has plans to become the UK’s leading location for offshore wind, with plans for a new quay specifically to service the sector currently in development.
 The quay will be operational by 2022, making it ideal to service offshore wind projects like Dogger Bank.

-Teesworks sits at the heart of the Tees Valley’s industrial zone and benefits from strategically important businesses, facilities, operations and other industrial assets.
-Immediately south of the site is the world-renowned Wilton International complex, home to some of the biggest chemical companies on the globe.
+Teesworks sits at the heart of the Teesside Freeport and benefits from tax and customs relief as well as other strategically important businesses, facilities, operations and other industrial assets.
+Immediately south of the site is the world-renowned Wilton International complex, also part of the Freeport and home to some of the biggest chemical companies on the globe.